-If it works in a different browser, you most likely have a browser-specific plug-in interfering with Flash/camera access in the first browser.
-See our steps above to check Flash or simply record using the browser that does work.
+If it works in a different browser, you most likely have a browser-specific plug-in interfering with camera access in the first browser.
+Try recording in a different browser.

 If you can't record in any of your browsers, you may have a network-related issue.
 You’ll need to either:

 - Try recording from another location (on a different network connection).